SAP-archive/xf-addons/README.md

 ## Installation
 This addons repository as defined by [index.yaml](bundles/index.yaml) is installed to XF by default.

-If you need to install it manually, you need to upload the addon artifacts to a web server with location https://storage.googleapis.com/faros-prod-base-xf-bundles/index.yaml using `make preapre && make upload https://storage.googleapis.com/faros-prod-base-xf-bundles/index.yaml`.
+If you need to install it manually, you need to upload the addon artifacts to a web server with location UPLOAD_DIR using `make preapre && make upload UPLOAD_DIR`.
 In your XF or Kyma cluster you then need to create a configMap using following commands:

 ```